dnnsharp/infobox-guide/installation.md

 3. Now you have installed InfoBox Module on your page .

-Important: Note that you will need to unlock the 30 Day trial or Activate for Production before you are able to see this screen.
+**Important**: Note that you will need to unlock the 30 Day trial or Activate for Production before you are able to see this screen.